 Savannah uses the same principles that her musical influence Johnny Cash used; writing lyrics down on napkins and writing exclusively from experience, or from the heart.
 She believes that if the lyrics are honest and the lyrics come from a real place, that song immediately stands out from the others.

 When asked about what advice she would give to someone entering the music industry, Savannah had this to say.
-“Work your butt off!
-Trust very, very few people.
-Always be willing to lend someone a helping hand and never forget the ones who lent you theirs.”
+“Work your ass off, trust your inner circle and always be willing to lend someone a helping hand without forgetting the ones who lent you theirs.”